eloritzkovitz/say-the-c/README.md

 ### Prerequisites
 - Windows
-- Visual Studio with .NET Desktop Development installed
+- Visual Studio with .NET 9.0.0 installed

 ### Running the App